idris-hackers/atom-language-idris/documentation/tutorial.md

 plusAssoc : (l, c, r : Nat) -> l `plus` (c `plus` r) = (l `plus` c) `plus` r
 ```

-Now press `ctrl-shift-p` and type "Language Idris: Metavariables" into the command palette.
+Load the file into idris by typecheckiing it by pressing  `ctrl-shift-p` and typing "Language Idris: Typecheck" into the command palette then press `ctrl-shift-p` again and type "Language Idris: Holes".

-At the bottom of your window should open a small panel with all metavariables you'll have to prove.
+At the bottom of your window should open a small panel with all holes you'll have to prove.
 Here it should just show:
 ```
 Main.plusAssoc